This article describes steps to enable or disable the print screen key (PrtScr, Prt Sc, Print Screen) with Snipping Tool support in Windows 11.

 As mentioned above, both the classic Snip & Sketch and the new Snipping Tool apps can be launched using the keyboard shortcut Windows key + Shift + S.

-You can configure Windows so that the dedicated print screen key on your keyboard can be used for screen snipping.
+You can configure Windows so that your keyboard’s dedicated print screen key can be used for screen snipping.

 Below is how to turn on or off the print screen key to take screenshots using the Snipping Tool in Windows 11.